lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 After the abstract submission deadline, the program will be made available for download in PDF format below along with a link for viewing it in HTML.

 - [7thOLM congress programme website](https://lherzolite2024.github.io/programme/)
-- [Download the programme as a single html file v.2024.09.24](https://github.com/lherzolite2024/lherzolite2024.github.io/releases/download/v20240924/program7OLM_website_v20240924.htm) (for offline viewing in your favourite browser)
+- [Download the programme as a single encapsulated html file v.2024.09.24](https://github.com/lherzolite2024/lherzolite2024.github.io/releases/download/v20240924/program7OLM_website_v20240924.html) (for offline viewing in your favourite browser, 4 Mb aprox.)

 ## Presenter guidelines